Ground Beef Gyro Meatball Lettuce Wraps (Video)

 - We cooked the meatballs in a stove-top grill pan over medium-high heat.

-And if you’re a fan of lettuce wraps for an easy low-carb dinner, check out my collection of Delicious Low-Carb and Keto Wraps with Lettuce, Collards, and Cabbage!
+If you’re a fan of lettuce wraps for an easy low-carb dinner, check out my collection of Low-Carb Lettuce Wraps!

 More Recipes with Greek Flavors: